-Intensity of treatment: the intensity of the rehabilitation treatment will have a direct effect on the patient’s recovery.
-Treatment intensity can be managed by monitoring various factors such as the duration and difficulty of the prescribed exercises, the frequency with which rehabilitation sessions must be completed and the amount of effort required from the patient to complete the prescribed tasks.
+The intensity of the rehabilitation treatment.
+The intensity of rehabilitation will have a direct effect on patient recovery.
+In this way, treatment intensity can be managed by monitoring several factors such as the duration and difficulty of the exercises to be performed, the frequency with which rehabilitation sessions must be completed and the effort required by patients to complete prescribed tasks.

-Information provided during task execution: the instructions and feedback received by the patient while completing the prescribed tasks are also very important to obtain the best possible results during the recovery process.
+Provide correct information to patients at the right time.
+Instructions and feedback received by patients during prescribed exercises are also very important to achieve the best possible results during the recovery process.

-Information provided during task execution: all the Rehametrics rehabilitation exercises, regardless of whether they are physical or cognitive, will display short and easy to understand instructions to patients, indicating what they are expected to do to successfully complete each of the prescribed exercises.
-These instructions will be displayed using text on the screen, ensuring that patients have enough time to read them.
-At the same time, Rehametrics will read these instructions out loud, so that patients can receive instructions both ways.
-The same applies to the feedback delivered by the rehabilitation exercises available in Rehametrics.
-During the execution of all tasks, our software will give accurate and personalized feedback to patients based on their performance during the task.
-This feedback will appear in text format but will also be read out loud by our software.
+In all Rehametrics rehabilitation exercises, whether physical, cognitive or occupational, the software will present short, easy-to-understand instructions to patients, telling them what they are expected to do to successfully complete each of the prescribed exercises.
+These instructions will be written on the screen, giving patients enough time to read them.
+At the same time, Rehametrics will read these instructions out loud, so that patients can receive the instructions both ways.
+During the execution of all exercises, our software will give precise and personalized feedback to patients according to their performance during the exercise.
+This feedback will be written on screen, but will also be read out loud by our software.